Spanish–Moro conflict: Wars in the 1800s

 In 1852 a general rebellion broke out in Sugut near Polloc.
 The Spanish attacked the fort and killed 50 of the Moros.

 In January 1854, a company of the Principe Regiment was ambushed in Basilan and nearly all killed.
 In this same year a town on Capul, near Jolo, was burned by the Spaniards from Basilan; but in 1855 the Moros from Sulu made a dash upon Zamboanga and burned the best part of the town.

 In 1856 a Spanish expedition burned a town of Jolo for piracy, also one in the islands of Simisa and one on Basilan.

 In 1857 the gunboat Reina de Castillo, 150 soldiers, and 50 Zamboanga volunteers destroyed 2 villages near Zamboanga.
 In 1858 General Norzagaray offered premiums to whomsoever should kill any pirate wherever found, but this was of no important result.

 In this year the "light fleet" of Isabela de Basilan sailed for Simisa, where it surprised the Moros and after a hard fight put them to flight.
-Seventy-six captives were rescued and 116 prisoners taken, among them the families of two powerful datos.
+Seventy-six captives were rescued and 116 prisoners taken, among them the families of two powerful datus.
 In view of the state of the island and the captivity of their people the two chiefs presented themselves at Basilan with 60 captives, one a priest and another a European woman, and in view of their submission the governor made an exchange of prisoners.
 In 1860 the Moros established themselves on the islands of Catanduanes and Biti and others belonging to the province of Albay, the governor of the province being unable to dislodge them.
 They also infested the straits of San Bernardino between Luzon and Samar, their number being between 400 and 500, where they killed some 16 persons, captured 10, and carried off a vessel.
-The same year two piratical datos of Dong-Dong in Tawi-Tawi were killed by the dato Alip and their heads carried to Zamboanga.
+The same year two piratical datus of Dong-Dong in Tawi-Tawi were killed by Datu Alip and their heads were carried to Zamboanga.
 In 1860 the Moros attempted to seize a vessel lying at anchor at Tuluyan, and in the attempt 3 of them were killed.
-The Spanish officer wrote an arrogant letter to the Sultan demanding the return of 2 Spaniards and 200 natives within six days, and the Sultan acceding Bent 12 vessels to Tawi-Tawi to repress some of the pirate datos.
+The Spanish officer wrote an arrogant letter to the Sultan demanding the return of 2 Spaniards and 200 natives within six days, and the Sultan acceding Bent 12 vessels to Tawi-Tawi to repress some of the pirate datus.

 In 1861, 18 steam gunboats were purchased in England, and it was due to these boats that the almost continued piracy which had existed up to that time was soon reduced to insignificance.